devbajaj20/self-pruning-neural-network/README.md

 A neural network that learns to prune itself during training using learnable gate parameters and L1 sparsity regularization, implemented on CIFAR-10.

-Built as part of the **Tredence AI Engineering Internship Case Study**.

 ---

 ## How It Works